pbayer83/academic-kickstart/content/post/post3.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "ISEP webinar on 5 March 2020, 10am EST on electricity access research" subtitle = ""
+title = "Paper on EU ETS effectiveness published in PNAS" subtitle = ""

-date= "2020-03-03"
+date= "2020-04-13"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.